Collapse of Thailand State Audit Office building: Background

 The skyscraper, located on Kamphaeng Phet Road, next to Krung Thep Aphiwat Central Terminal and near the Chatuchak Weekend Market in Bangkok, was 33 stories tall, with a height of 137 m, prior to the collapse.

-Construction had started in 2020 and the building topped out in April 2024, per the China Railway No.10 Engineering Group.
-The contractors were the joint venture between Italian-Thai Development and China Railways Number 10 (Thailand) Co., Ltd. At the time of the earthquake, the glass facade and internal installations were being added.
-The construction budget was 2.136 billion baht (USD 63 million).
+The construction project budget was 2.136 billion baht (USD 63 million), had started in 2020 and the contractors were the joint venture between Italian-Thai Development and China Railways Number 10 (Thailand) Co., Ltd.

+In April 2024, the building was topped out by China Railway No.10 Engineering Group.

+At the time of the earthquake, the glass facade and internal installations were being added.